jclouds/legacy-jclouds/documentation/userguide/using-ec2.md

 ## Introduction

-The compute service is implemented fully for EC2 - so you can follow the guides to using the [[ComputeService API|ComputeGuide]].
+The compute service is implemented fully for EC2 - so you can follow the guides to using the [ComputeService API](/documentation/userguide/compute).

 For credentials you will want you access key id and secret access key (don't use your user id or anything else).
-For practical EC2 usage - you will probably want to check out [[QuickStartAWS]]
+For practical EC2 usage - you will probably want to check out [AWS Quick Start](/documentation/quickstart/aws)

 ## Images
 ### Default image